percona/pxb-docs/docs/apt-download-deb.md

 | Incompatible OS version        | Double-check your OS version matches the package requirements.              |
 | Conflicts with existing packages | Consider removing conflicting packages or use a separate environment.     |

-If you encounter persistent issues, consult the Percona XtraBackup documentation or reach out to their support forums for assistance.
+If you encounter persistent issues, consult the Percona XtraBackup documentation or [Get help from Percona](get-help.md).

-Remember, when installing packages manually, you're responsible for managing dependencies and potential conflicts.
-Always back up your data before making significant system changes.